Wolf

 +423 236 64 02 / +423 799 64 02

 The entire population must ensure that all food sources accessible to wolves, such as garbage bags stored outdoors, garbage bins, pet food or food leftovers on accessible compost heaps, are avoided.
-Wolves must not be attracted to openly accessible potential food.
+Wolves must not be attracted to openly accessible, potential food.

 Further behavioral recommendations can be found in the following leaflets:

-The Herd Protection SG contact point informs the affected regions by text message.
+The Herd Protection SG contact point informs the affected regions by SMS.
 In regions with a permanent presence of large carnivores, the need for notifications is limited to the most important ones.
 The SMS messages sent are based on reliable evidence and corresponding SCALP categories C1 and C2 (definition below).
 For data protection reasons, livestock owners must actively register to be included in the SMS reporting system.

 Wolf records in the neighboring canton of St. Gallen since 17.04.2022 are published on the website of the Office for Nature, Hunting and Fishing and can be accessed via the following link: